poojaleo/inventory-manager/README.md

 # Shopify Inventory Manager Design Document

 # Inventory Manager
-Inventory Manager is an effective way to manage all your inventory and shipping.
-It helps to keep track of all the active and inactive products.
+Inventory Manager is an effective way to manage all your inventory and shipments.
+It keeps track of all the active and inactive products.
 Users can create new shipment orders and keep track of all the shipments at one place.